hornyhoney/MoonMods/README.md

 4) Put The Extracted Mods Folders In The 3dmigoto > Mods Folder
 5) Run 3dmigoto.exe And Then Run Genshin Impact

-Switch Mods: You can switch through the mods without having to put them individually. basically, put the mod folder inside 3dmigoto and press "x" to switch through mods
+Switch Mods: You can switch through the mods without having to put them individually. basically, put the mod folder inside 3dmigoto and press "x" inside the game to switch through mods